wallarm/product-documentation/docs/latest/updating-migrating/all-in-one.md

 ## Prepare Wallarm token

-To upgrade node, you will need a Wallarm token of [one of the types](../user-guides/nodes/nodes.md#api-and-node-tokens-for-node-creation).
+In any upgrade scenario, you will need a Wallarm token of [one of the types](../user-guides/nodes/nodes.md#api-and-node-tokens-for-node-creation).
 To prepare a token:

 === "API token"